prody/ProDy-website/tutorials/cryoem_tutorial/em_analysis.rst

    :scale: 80%

 Now that the 144x144x144 density grid is converted into an :class:`.AtomGroup` object, elastic network model analysis can be applied to the constructed structure as usual.

+First, let's save the structure so we can use it later:

+.. ipython:: python

+   writePDB('EMD-1961.pdb', emd)

 Map pseudo-atoms to PDB atomic model